Using cobalt with Clustered, Multiply Imputed, and Other Segmented Data

 below, we will imagine that we are interested in the ATT of

-on re78
+treat on re78 stratified by race.

 Thus, we will condition on the propensity score within each cluster.